marisn/timlab/README.md

 # Training IMage LABeler

-Timlab provides an easy to use machine learning training image labeling web platform.
+TImLab provides an easy to use machine learning training image labeling web platform.
 It differs from [LabelMe](http://labelme.csail.mit.edu/) by emphasing simplicity and limiting labeling to whole picture instead of its parts.